The distinction between evaluation and research

 - Report Findings

 It is essential to report findings to the community, project successes and lessons learned can be disseminated for knowledge and policy implications.
 When reporting findings, be sure to consider the audience and set the tone and expectations accordingly.
 While it is obvious that NSF program managers and the directors of individual projects are key stakeholders in any project, it is important in developing the evaluation design to go beyond these individuals and consider other possible audiences and their needs for information.
 In all projects, multiple audiences exist.
 Such audiences may include the REU participants, would-be participants, community members, NSF scientists, school administrators, parents, etc. A detailed report of findings is appropriate for the NSF Fast Lane reporting.
-An executive summary is more appropriate to institutional leaders and stakeholders.
+An executive summary is more appropriate for institutional leaders and stakeholders.
 Pamphlets are suitable for the general public and recruiting.
-Presentations are appropriate for classroom outreach, professional association meetings and seminars.
+Presentations are appropriate for classroom outreach, professional association meetings, and seminars.
 Papers that address particular outcomes are appropriate for professional association journals and symposiums.
 Refer to Dissemination.

 [This section is an adaptation from the NSF User-Friendly Handbook for Project Evaluation (NSF) and Assessing Campus Diversity Initiatives (see References, Garcia, et al.).]